Mario Frick (politician): Prime Minister of Liechtenstein

 Frick was the Deputy Prime Minister of Liechtenstein from May 1993 under Markus Büchel until he resigned in October under pressure from the Progressive Citizens' Party after the Landtag of Liechtenstein withdrew its confidence in him, and Frick became Prime Minister of Liechtenstein.
 Hans-Adam II subsequently called the October 1993 Liechtenstein general election which resulted in a win for the Patriotic Union.
 He became Europe's youngest head of government at the time at 28 years old.

 During his tenure as prime minister, Liechtenstein entered the European Economic Area after a successful referendum in 1995, and also joined the World Trade Organization the same year.

+His term in office also saw the conclusion of the VAT agreement with Switzerland (1994) and accession to the World Trade Organisation (1995).
+Liberalisation and privatisation took place partly as a result of EEA membership – in the telecommunications sector (privatisation and decoupling from Switzerland from 1998, and the launch of Liechtenstein’s mobile telephony service from 2000), and in the postal sector (amicable termination of the postal agreement with Switzerland in 1999 and the establishment of Liechtensteinische Post AG).
+There was also an opening up of the market to providers in the healthcare sector, the financial services sector, the commercial sector and the liberal professions (doctors, architects and lawyers).

 However, it also faced problems in its foreign relations, such as a dispute with the Czech Republic begun in 1992 over the confiscation of Princely properties estates in 1945, and a 2001 dispute with Germany in the International Court of Justice over royal property confiscated in order to pay war debts.

 In 1997, the Progressive Citizens' Party withdrew from the coalition government that had existed since 1938, making his second cabinet the first non-coalition cabinet since then.

 Frick's government was faced with the challenge of the 1999–2001 Liechtenstein financial crisis, where the German Federal Intelligence Service accused various banks, politicians and judges within Liechtenstein of cooperating with organized crime to promote money laundering.
+These allegations were refuted, but it became apparent that cooperation in response to enquiries relating to the fight against money laundering needed to be significantly improved.

 This led to Liechtenstein being blacklisted by the Financial Action Task Force in 2000.
 As a result, his government oversaw reforms to the Liechtenstein financial sector to combat organized crime and money laundering.